polyaxon/polyaxon/templates/installation/turn_off_polyaxon.md

 $ kubectl delete namespace <your-namespace>
 ```

-If you used the default values the command will be,
+If you used the default values, the command should be,

 ```bash
 $ kubectl delete namespace polyaxon